luluferraco/WWDC19-Apply-Checklist/Apply-Checklist.md

 ### Air Transportation Assistance (optional) 🛫
 If **you have highly extenuating financial circumstances** that would still prohibit you from attending, you may apply to be considered for provided air transportation.
-If you're asking for assistance, remeber that you'll need a letter from a teacher/supervisor/authority, **ask them with anticipation**.
+If you're asking for assistance, remember that you'll need a letter from a teacher/supervisor/authority, **ask them with anticipation**.

 - [ ] Explain your extenuating circumstances that requires financial assistance for traveling, in 500 words or less.
 - [ ] Provide a letter that confirms your need for financial assistance for travel written by a teacher, supervisor, or other person of authority in your community.